ZeitgeberH/patchview/docs/introduction.rst

 **Monosynaptic connection detection**
 -------------------------------------------
-For Multi-patch experiment, multiple (up to 12) neurons were recorded simutaneouly.
+For Multi-patch experiment, multiple (up to 12) neurons were recorded simultaneously.
 In each sweep, one the neuron were either electrically or optically stimulated above its firing threshold.
 A postsynaptic event may be observed in short latency if it receives monosynaptic connections from the stimulated neuron.

-Detected synatpic network is visualized using `NetworkX <https://networkx.org/>`_
+Detected synaptic network is visualized using `NetworkX <https://networkx.org/>`_

 .. image:: resources/images/connections.png
     :width: 800